 - Add to Alert

-We have audited the accompanying financial statements of Infosys Limited (‘the Company') which comprise the Balance Sheet as at 31 March, 2012, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Infosys Limited (‘the Company’), which comprise the balance sheet as at 31 March 2016, the statement of profit and loss and the cash flow statement for the year then ended, and a summary of significant accounting policies and other explanatory information.

 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor’s Report) Order, 2003 ('the Order'), as amended, issued by the Central Government of India in terms of sub–section (4A) of Section 227 of the Act, we give in the Annexure a statement on the matters specified in paragraphs 4 and 5 of the said Order.
+1. As required by the Companies (Auditor’s Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub–section (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in the paragraph 3 and 4 of the order.

-a. we have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;
+(a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b. in our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books;
+(b) in our opinion proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books;

-c. the Balance Sheet, Statement of Profit and Loss and Cash Flow Statement dealt with by this report are in agreement with the books of account;
+(c) the balance sheet, the statement of profit and loss and the cash flow statement dealt with by this Report are in agreement with the books of account;

-e. on the basis of written representations received from the directors as on 31 March, 2012, and taken on record by the Board of Directors, none of the directors are disqualified as on 31 March, 2012, from being appointed as a director in terms of clause (g) of sub-section (1) of Section 274 of the Companies Act, 1956.
+(e) on the basis of the written representations received from the directors as on 31 March 2016 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2016 from being appointed as a director in terms of Section 164 (2) of the Act;

-The Annexure referred to in our report to the members of Infosys Limited ('the Company') (formerly Infosys Technologies Limited) for the year ended 31 March, 2012.
-We report that:
+The Annexure referred to in Independent Auditors’ Report to the members of the Company on the standalone financial statements for the year ended 31 March 2016, we report that: